 Tip: Yucatan and Quintana Roo are comparatively expensive.
 Here you will pay factor 1.5 more as in the rest of the country.
 Also have an eye on high season, prices can surge in this time.

 What would be backpacking in Mexico without surfing?
 Correct!
 Just half as good.
 Surfing in Mexico is incredible.
 The pacific coast is considered to be a surf mecca and attracts surfers from all over the world.
 We have been in Puerto Escondido and fell in love with the place.
 The sandy road in the area of “La Punta” with all its bars, restaurants and surf shops spreat a very special vibe.
 Waves roll in and in and surfer in different levels can find a challenge.
 When the sun sinks in the Pacific Ocean, fishermen come out to catch fish and make a breathtaking photo subject.

-If you are going to surf in Mexico you definitely need to check out all tips we bundled in our separate blogspot, dedicated to this topic.
+If you are going to surf in Mexico you definitely need to check out all the tips we bundled:

 Mexico is a country of the beautiful Spanish language.
 It is definitely helpful to learn some Spanish phrases and being able to communicate in Spanish is incredibly handy.
 If not, you will be able to communicate with gestures, of course, but don’t expect to speak any English.

 Especially on a longer trip, it makes a lot of sense to own a local SIM card.
 They aren’t as dirt cheap as we have been used from Sri Lanka and other Asian countries and we ended up paying $65 for 6 weeks of data with Telcel.
 With this card, you can also do free phone calls to the US, Canada, and Mexico.

 Tip: Just go to a Telcel store and have a look at all the possibilities.
 Have an eye on how long the card is valid for.